 Deputy Athletics Director Greg Ianni oversees the Spartans' athletic facilities and works toward the development of long-range plans for improving those sites.

 Ianni has played a primary role in the opening of numerous athletic facilities at Michigan State.
-Most recently, the $24.5 million north end zone project at Spartan Stadium will be completed for the start of the 2014 season.
+Most recently, the $24.5 million north end zone project at Spartan Stadium was completed for the start of the 2014 season.
 The new structure features a two-story, 50,000-square-foot addition as well as an entrance plaza, renovated gates, and additional restrooms and concessions.
 The building includes new locker rooms for teams, coaches and officials, including a 4,500-square-foot home locker room and a 700-square-foot home training room, in addition to a 3,600-square-foot media center and a 4,000-square-foot engagement center for all varsity sports.

 Ianni also was instrumental in the building of the $12.5 Skandalaris Football Center, a 25,000-square-foot addition to the Duffy Daugherty Football building which opened in August 2008.
 One of the top football facilities in the nation, the Skandalaris Football Center features team, staff and position meeting rooms, coaches' offices and The Demmer Family Hall of History.